HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 For this application, we give it a name, Libre Chat.
 # # Background and Research
 ## E2EE Measures from a Global Perspective
 There are four properties are used to ensure the messaging is secure, which are confidentiality, integrity, authentication and non-repudiation.
-[PDF Ref1] There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol.
+[TODO PDF Ref1] There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol.

 iMessage, WhatsApp and Zoom provides a default E2EE or provides a E2EE option. iMessage uses PQ3 protocol, WhatsApp and Signal uses Signal protocol.
 Telegram uses MTProto Protocol.
 Proton Mail uses RSA protocol.
-[PDF Ref1]
+[TODO PDF Ref1]

 We can generally consider that E2EE is widely used outside internet restricted area.
 ## Current WeChat Encryption Measures